anbraten/led/README.md

 `function (key, value) {}`

-Emitted when a user sends input via the webinterface.
+Emitted when a user sends input via the web interface.

 -------------------------------------------------------
 <a name="size"></a>